Decomposing-Software/Gitlet/README.md

 # Gitlet
-A minimal version control system build with Java.
+A minimal version control system built in Java.